netdata/netdata/docs/tasks/setup/space-administration/Rooms.md

 1. Click on the **Nodes** tab
 2. Click the green **+** icon
 3. Then you can:
-    - Either proceed on claiming a new Agent to this Space, and adding it to the War Room that you are in, see details at our [claim an Agent to the Cloud](https://github.com/netdata/netdata/blob/master/docs/tasks/setup/claim-existing-agent-to-cloud.md)
+    - Either proceed on claiming a new Agent to this Space, and adding it to the War Room that you are in.
+See details at our [claim an Agent to the Cloud](https://github.com/netdata/netdata/blob/master/docs/tasks/setup/claim-existing-agent-to-cloud.md)
       Task
-    - Or, from the bottom tab, you can select to add nodes that are already claimed on your Space
+    - Or, from the bottom tab, you can select to add nodes that are already claimed on your Space.

 </TabItem>